Magxm/PoW-Loader/README.md

 Update notifications, direct contact to report issues and a great community to chat about the game with.

 # How to Install
 Grab the latest release and just extract the content of the PoW_English.zip file into the games folder.
+Same installation method for mods.
 If you installed steam and the game in their default locations the path should be:
 ```C:\Program Files (x86)\Steam\steamapps\common\PathOfWuxia```.